Controlled Substances

 (b) expressing/implying substance's nature is such that recipient will be able to distribute it as a controlled substance

-Delivery w/in 1000 ft of school - Cocaine
+Delivery within 1000ft of school of Cocaine

 ORS > Criminal Code > Controlled Substances > 475.882

-Delivery w/in 1000ft of school - Heroin
+Delivery within 1000ft of school of Heroin

 ORS > Criminal Code > Controlled Substances > 475.852